WP Simple Pay Blog

 7. Implement a Check-In Process

-8. Offer Long-Term Contracts
+8. Offer Long-Term Subscription Plans

 • You’ll gain more revenue from the same customer, which makes it less painful if they decide to churn anyway.